Dobby007/mysheet/README.md

 Advantages
 ---

-- Simplicity and flexibility of writting web-site styles for designer
+- Simplicity and flexibility of writing web-site styles for designer
 - Styles can be adjusted from backend making it easy to control styles of your site even without proffessional knowledge of CSS
 - Extensibility and support of plugins
 - Compatibility with pure CSS